Caitlin-Blackall/Sewing_Database/README.md

 only result in matches that are BOTH Dresses and Tops, rather than either Dresses or Tops).

+Eventually, being able to make this database a web application would be fantastic and this is definitely something I would like to explore in future as it would help with design aspects as well as useability.

 ?Linking the documents to the search feature so that the appropriate pattern can be opened following the search would be great.
 This may also link to a feature of just being able to open a particular